 }

-In WPF, the graphic windows are of the Window class.
-Likewise, the graphic windows of OpenCV are also called Window.
-For this reason, the respective names have had to be completed, respectively, to System.Window and OpenCVSharp.Window.
+In WPF, the graphical windows are of the class Window.
+Similarly, the graphical windows in OpenCV are also called Window.
+For this reason, we had to fully qualify the names, respectively, to System.Window and OpenCVSharp.Window.

-If instead of creating a WPF Core desktop application, we had created a .NET Core console application, the code would have been as follows.
+If instead of creating a WPF Core desktop application we had created a .NET Core console application, the code would have been the following.

 static void Main(string[] args)